DZhangLab/HIDE-project/README.md

 ```shell
 npx hardhat run scripts/deploy.js --network localhost
 ```
-Change the REACT_APP_DEPLOY_ADDRESS in .env to the new deployed address
+Change the REACT_APP_DEPLOY_ADDRESS in .env to the new UserRegistry deployed address Change the REACT_APP_CONSUMER_ADDRESS to the new ConsumerRegistry deployed address

 To run on the ropsten test network, change accounts: [] in hardhat.config.js to your exported private key Ropsten Test Network metamask account.
 Enter the command: